-With plenty of politicians scrutinizing business travel during the economic downtown, it’s a testament to Wisconsin Dells’ corporate culture that meetings are still taking place here.
+With business travel still scrutinized after the economic downtown, it’s a testament to Wisconsin Dells’ corporate culture that meetings are still taking place here.
 The area’s wholesome reputation, let’s-get-down-to-work work ethic and good values are often mentioned among business owners as having made the difference.

 First, work expectations.
 Feedback from business groups is that they find it easy to move through their agendas thanks to newer conference facilities at the medium and large waterpark resorts.
 The highest of high-tech expectations don’t seem to ruffle a feather among on-staff meeting planners either.
 Rooms accommodating anywhere from 10 to 3,000 of a company’s closest co-workers and suppliers are widely available.